class Tensor(T, S)

 (other : Tensor(T, S), output : Tensor(T, S)? = nil)

-Computes a matrix multiplication between two Tensors
+Computes a matrix multiplication between two Tensors.
+The Tensors

 must be two dimensional with compatible shapes.
 Currently

-s are supported, as BLAS is used
+only Float and Complex Tensors are supported, as BLAS is used

 for this operation